Large Gravitational Wave Phase Shifts from Strong 3-body Interactions in Dense Stellar Clusters: Introduction

-In this {\it Letter} we perform post-Newtonian ($\PN$) N-body simulations (see Methods), to show that BBHs formed through binary-single interactions occurring in dense stellar clusters naturally lead to a well-defined population of GW sources with a measurable GW phase shift caused by the presence of the third object.
+In this study we perform post-Newtonian ($\PN$) N-body simulations to show that BBHs formed through binary-single interactions occurring in dense stellar clusters naturally lead to a well-defined population of GW sources with a potentially measurable GW phase shift caused by the presence of the third object.
+Binary-single interactions are common occurrences in stellar clusters and consist of an initially wide BBH that interacts gravitationally with a nearby single BH \citep[e.g.][]{2018PhRvD..97j3014S}, leading to a 3-body interaction that may result in a BBH merger.
 This is illustrated in Fig.~\ref{fig:GWPH_ill_1}, which shows an illustration of different dynamical interactions in a cluster environment ({\it upper left}), a BH binary-single interaction producing a GW-driven merger ({\it upper right}), and the corresponding GW phase-shifted signal caused by the presence of the third-object ({\it lower panel}).
-Several dynamical pathways can lead to BBH mergers in clusters \citep[e.g.][]{2020PhRvD.101l3010S}, but the pathway relevant for clearly producing phase-shifted sources observable by ground based detectors is characterized by two of the three interacting BHs inspiralling and merge while the third is still bound (Fig. \ref{fig:GWPH_ill_1} upper right and Fig. \ref{fig:dist_dphifp}), also referred to as a {\it 3-body merger} (see Methods).
-Such 3-body mergers constitute $\sim 10\%$ of the BBH mergers from globular clusters (GCs) \citep{2018PhRvD..97j3014S} and dominate the fraction of eccentric sources, which implies that GW phase-shifted sources will form in notable numbers with observable prospects for both current ground-based GW detectors (LIGO/Virgo/KAGRA) \citep{LIGOScientific:2014pky,VIRGO:2014yos,KAGRA:2018plz,2018LRR....21....3A} and future (Einstein Telescope (ET) \citep{2020JCAP...03..050M}, Cosmic Explorer (CE) \citep{2023arXiv230613745E}), as well as space-borne detectors (DECIGO/TianQin/Taiji \citep{2011CQGra..28i4011K, 2016CQGra..33c5010L, 10.1093/nsr/nwx116, 2020PhRvD.101j3027L} (deci-Hertz) and LISA \citep{2017arXiv170200786A} (milli-Hertz)).
+Several dynamical pathways can lead to BBH mergers in clusters \citep[e.g.][]{2020PhRvD.101l3010S}, but the pathway relevant for clearly producing phase-shifted sources observable by ground-based detectors is characterized by two of the three interacting BHs inspiralling and merge while the third is still bound (Fig. \ref{fig:GWPH_ill_1} upper right and Fig. \ref{fig:dist_dphifp}), also referred to as a {\it 3-body merger} (see Methods).
+Such 3-body mergers constitute $\sim 10\%$ of the BBH mergers from globular clusters (GCs, which are considered to be gas-poor) \citep{2018PhRvD..97j3014S} and dominate the fraction of eccentric sources, which implies that GW phase-shifted sources will form in notable numbers with observable prospects for both current ground-based GW detectors (LIGO/Virgo/KAGRA) \citep{LIGOScientific:2014pky,VIRGO:2014yos,KAGRA:2018plz,2018LRR....21....3A} and future (Einstein Telescope (ET) \citep{2020JCAP...03..050M}, Cosmic Explorer (CE) \citep{2023arXiv230613745E}), as well as space-borne detectors (DECIGO/TianQin/Taiji \citep{2011CQGra..28i4011K, 2016CQGra..33c5010L, 10.1093/nsr/nwx116, 2020PhRvD.101j3027L} (deci-Hertz) and LISA \citep{2017arXiv170200786A} (milli-Hertz)).